yousrae2004/CSS385-Checkpoint3/README.md

 **3. Did you ever feel stuck or unsure of where to go next?**

-**4. Did the dialogue with the Owner feel natural?
+**4. Did the dialogue feel natural?
 Was the text easy to read, and did you understand your goal after the conversation?**

 **5. What are some suggestions on how to complete the game?**